edghyhdz/migros_api/README.md

   <br>
 </h1>

-<h4 align="left">An unofficial Migros API to fetch cumulus and receipt data, as well as receipt PDFs!</h4>
+<h4 align="left">An unofficial Migros API (more like Cumulus API) to fetch cumulus and receipt data, as well as receipt PDFs!</h4>

 ## Description
 This script uses python requests authenticate with the official Migros website.
 Once authenticated via password and username, you can further authenticate with your cumulus account.